Maya Leinenbach: Career

 By 2021, she had a million followers on Instagram.
 That same year, she published her first cookbook, titled Oh, that's vegan?
 Make it Maya: 50 ways to surprise your friends and family with vegan food, published on 7 October of that year.
 She did not release it on Amazon as she believed that the company was not very sustainable, which was important to her.
 In 2022, after the Russian invasion of Ukraine, Leinenbach posted a reel of her cooking pierogi, saying that she chose them as they "exist actually in every culture with small variations".
 That same year, she reached 2 million followers on Instagram.

 In 2023, she completed her Abitur, the German high school qualification.
 She explained that when she was in high school, she did not consider going to university as she knew that she could pursue her food blog full-time when she graduated, although she noted in a 2024 interview that she would consider studying a degree related to the human body.
-In 2024, Food & Drink Digital put Leinenbach on their list of the top ten "Food & Drink Leaders in Europe".
 That same year, Falstaff called her "Germany's most successful vegan food creator".
-By 2024, she had six million subscribers.
 That same year, she moved to Stuttgart and focused full-time on her social media channels, working with her manager and her marketing consultant, who she has worked with since 2020.
 In March 2024, they founded a limited company, Fitgreenmind, which intends to provide access to vegan products and encourage people to eat sustainably.
 She is responsible for creating the content whilst her two business partners manage the company and handle finances.
 That same year, she toured Germany with a live cooking show.
 Leinenbach has also won awards and collaborated with other chefs.
 She has said that she learned more about business matters by developing FitGreenMind and wants to develop more offline and online products, such as long-form YouTube videos and pop-up restaurants.

 In 2024, the majority of Leinenbach's viewers were women between the ages of 25 and 34, with many viewers in Germany and English-speaking countries such as the UK, the US and Canada.
 That same year, Forbes gave her an entrepreneurship score of 3.
 Leinenbach released her second cookbook, Plantiful Cooking, in 2025.
 That same year, she visited London and reviewed her favourite restaurants to eat as a vegan.